Volatility Indices

 - Sell when VIX < 15: Market may be complacent

-Vol Index Futures and Options
+Vol Index Futures as Vega Hedges

 VIX Term Structure